raganwald-deprecated/rewrite_rails/doc/call_by_name.md

     end

 For methods with a splatted parameter, RewriteRails makes use of a helper class, `RewriteRails::CallByName::P`.
 As you expect, it is written out in the rewritten folder as well.

+Github user [andhapp](http://github.com/andhapp) asked a question: *I was going through the CallByName documentation provided and noticed something unusual.
+Under "A Peek Behind The Curtain", there is a code snippet evaluating a class (class\_eval).
+The following code snippet shows the regenerated .rb file but now the same methods are shown as class methods.
+Isn't class\_eval meant to produce instance methods as opposed to class methods?
+In the next few code snippets, the methods are indeed used as class methods.
+May be I am missing an important point.
+I thought this might be a glitch in the documentation or may be I am not thinking straight.
+Either way, I would be extremely delighted if you could please enlighten me.*

+My answer: *You use them as if they were instance methods defined in Kernel, so I designed it so that you would write them as instance methods.
+RewriteRails happens to rewrite them as class methods and then rewrite your code to call them as such, but that it an "implementation detail," as it were.
+To your .rr code they look like instance methods.*